-- can work in a legally compliant manner and
+- work legally compliant and

-Definition: Series business
+Definition: Series transaction

 Definition: intra-Community supply